-Teachers may assign before-school or after-school detention as they deem necessary.
-Teachers must supervise the detention and stay with the student.
+Teachers may assign after-school detention as they deem necessary.
 The student's parent must be given a 24-hour notice before detention.
 A pass will be given to the student for after-school detention.
 Students who fail to attend detention will receive an office discipline referral and be assigned an additional day of after-school detention or placed in ISS.